Norway–European Union relations: History

-Membership debate
+European Union membership debate

 Norway's application for EU membership has been frozen, but not withdrawn.
-It could be resumed at any time following renewed domestic political will, as happened in the case of Malta.
+It could be resumed at any time following renewed domestic political will.

 A major issue for Norway is its fishing resources, which are a significant part of the national economy and which would come under the Common Fisheries Policy if Norway were to accede to the EU.
-Norway has high GNP per capita, and would have to pay a high membership fee.
-The country has a limited amount of agriculture, and few underdeveloped areas, which means that Norway would receive little economic support from the EU.
-However, as of 2009, Norway has chosen to opt in to many EU projects and since its total financial contribution linked to the EEA agreement consists of contributions related to the participation in these projects, and a part made available to development projects for reducing social and economic disparities in the EU (EEA and Norway Grants), its participation is on an equal footing with that of EU member states.
-The total EEA EFTA commitment amounts to 2.4% of the overall EU programme budget.
+Norway has high GNP per capita and would have to pay a high membership fee.
+The country has a limited amount of agriculture and few underdeveloped areas, which means that Norway would receive little economic support from the EU.
+However, as of 2009, Norway has chosen to opt into many EU projects, and since its total financial contribution linked to the EEA agreement consists of contributions related to the participation in these projects, and a part made available to development projects for reducing social and economic disparities in the EU (EEA and Norway Grants), its participation is on an equal footing with that of EU member states.
+The total EEA EFTA commitment is 2.4% of the overall EU programme budget.

-Because these positions to a great extent cut across ideological boundaries, various political parties have dealt with the issue in different ways.
+Because these positions significantly cut across ideological boundaries, various political parties have dealt with the issue differently.
 The Centre Party has maintained the most principled stand against membership, and though parties such as the Norwegian Conservative Party and the Norwegian Labour Party support membership in their platform, they allow for a minority to oppose it.
 Most dramatically, the Norwegian Liberal Party split over the issue in 1972 at the famed party conference in Røros and did not reunite until 1989.